bbstoney/fend-project-memory-game/README.md

 ## Used Libraries

-I used animate.css found in this link: https://daneden.github.io/animate.css/ to animate my game
+1. I used animate.css found in this link: https://daneden.github.io/animate.css/ to animate my game

+2. I used font.awesome found in this link https://fontawesome.com/ to generate icons for the game